-ATLANTA — Just as students are set to return to campuses for the fall school year, cases of the coronavirus have started to tick up again.
+ATLANTA — Just as students are returning to campuses for the fall school year, cases of the coronavirus have started to tick up again.

-The American Academy of Pediatrics released new guidance Monday and one of its top recommendations is that masks should be worn for anyone over the age of two, including those who are fully vaccinated.
+The American Academy of Pediatrics released new guidance in July and one of its top recommendations is that masks should be worn for anyone over the age of two, including those who are fully vaccinated.

-The recommendations deviate from those of the Centers for Disease Control and Prevention, which updated its recommendations earlier this month to say that vaccinated students and staff don't need to wear masks in school.
+The recommendations deviate from those of the Centers for Disease Control and Prevention, which updated its recommendations in July to say that vaccinated students and staff don't need to wear masks in school.
 The CDC also isn't advising schools to require shots for teachers and vaccine-eligible students.

 Across the metro, school districts have varied on the decision.
 DeKalb County, for example, announced earlier in the summer that masks would not be required, however, they said due to to the recent increase, they are again requiring them.

 Atlanta Public Schools – Masks are mandatory for all students and staff while indoors.